iamgyang/CGD-RA-resources/README.md

 It is meant as a way to share code with ourselves, as well as serve as a resource for the greater development community.

-Github is not really meant to be a dataset sharing community, since the file storage sizes are a bit lacking.
+Github is not meant to be a dataset sharing community, since the file storage size limits are a bit lacking.
 So, we will be posting *links* to useful datasets.

 The code is mostly written in STATA and R.